Results:

 The U.S. Army Corps of Engineers Jacksonville District has announced plans to increase the water releases from Lake Okeechobee as part of efforts to manage the rising lake level.

-• Corps to continue water releases from Lake Okeechobee
+• Corps reduces flows from Lake Okeechobee

 • Corps reduces water releases from Lake Okeechobee